 The Maryland Department of the Environment (MDE) conducted a PFAS monitoring program for Community Water Systems from 2020 to 2022.
-No PFAS sampling was conducted for the Campus Hills Water Treatment System during 2023.
-The results are available on MDE's website: https://mde.maryland.gov/PublicHealth/Pages/PFAS-Landing-Page.aspx.
+No PFAS sampling was conducted for the Campus Hills Water Treatment System during 2024.
+The most recent results are available on MDE's website: https://mde.maryland.gov/PublicHealth/Pages/PFAS-Landing-Page.aspx.

-The Environmental Protection Agency (EPA) finalized regulations for 6 PFAS compounds in drinking water in April 2024.
-The MCLs for PFOA and PFOS are each 4.0 parts per trillion (ppt).
-The MCLs for PFNA, PFHxS, and HFPO-DA (GenX chemicals) are each 10 ppt.
-Additionally, a mixture of two or more of the following chemicals (PFNA, PFHxS, HFPO-DA, and PFBS) will be regulated with a Hazard Index of 1 (unitless) to determine if the combined levels of these PFAS pose a risk and require action.
+The Environmental Protection Agency (EPA) proposed regulations for 6 PFAS compounds in drinking water in March 2023.
+The MCLs for PFOA and PFOS are proposed to be 4.0 parts per trillion (ppt).
+The proposal for HFPO-DA (GenX), PFBS, PFNA and PFHxS is to use a Hazard Index of 1.0 (unitless) to determine if the combined levels of these PFAS pose a risk and require action.